nlesc-nano/auto-FOX/README.rst

 This package is a work in progress; the following modules are currently implemented:

-- A multi-xyz reader at FOX.functions.read_xyz_
+- A multi-XYZ reader at FOX.functions.read_xyz_
 - A radial distribution generator at FOX.functions.radial_distribution_

 .. _Miniconda: http://conda.pydata.org/miniconda.html